 An internship can be a great way to prepare yourself for life after college while you are completing your undergraduate degree.
 These co-curricular professional experiences can help you learn what kind of work you like to do and how to bring your interests, skills & values into a potential career.
 Keep in mind that you can always approach volunteer opportunities, research projects, and even an elective class with the same professional mindset as you would an internship, and all of these experiences can help to point you toward a fulfilling career after graduation!

 How Do I Find Out About Internships?

 We post internship announcements primarily in our private LinkedIn group for current UW geography students & alums.
-We also have a list of recent internships online.
+We also have a list of past student internships online.
 Geography students looking for internships are encouraged to seek out opportunities on their own.
 Resources from the Career & Internship Center, including internship fairs, are useful for our students - particularly this Finding Internships video:

 How Do I Earn Credit for My Internship?

 Internship credits are earned by registering for GEOG 496.
-This course may be taken for either 3, 4 or 5 credits, depending on the number of hours a week you devote to your internship; for example, 15 hours a week or more merits 5 credits.
+This course may be taken for either 3 or 5 credits, depending on the number of hours a week you devote to your internship; for example, 15 hours a week or more merits 5 credits.
 You must register for GEOG 496 in the same quarter that you are working as an intern.
-In other words, you cannot retroactively receive academic credit for a previous internship.
+In other words, you cannot retroactively receive academic credit for a previous internship except by special arrangement.

 International students on an F-1 visa should be sure to review the Curricular Practical Training information available through the International Student Services office.

 How Do I Register For GEOG 496?

-To register for GEOG 496, you must line up a faculty sponsor to oversee your internship.
+To register for GEOG 496, you must line up a faculty sponsor to supervise your internship credits.
 Complete the online Internship Project Proposal form, which is now located within Handshake, UW's job & internship resource board.
 To access the form, please follow these steps: